Elena Spatoulas Patel

 Lim, Katherine, Elena Patel, and Molly Saunders-Scott "Examining S-Corporation Losses and How They Are Used."
 National Tax Journal December 2018 (71) 4, 661-686

 Cigno, Margaret M., Elena S. Patel, and Edward S. Pearsall, "Estimates of U.S. Postal Demand Elasticities Derived from a Random-Coefficients Discrete Choice Normal Model," in M.A.
 Crew and P.R.
 Kleindorfer, eds.
 Reforming the Postal Sector in the Age of Electronic Competition, 2013

 Goodman, Lucas, Elena Patel, and Molly Saunders-Scott, "Implications of Tax Loss Asymmetry for Owners of S-Corporations"

-SSRN Download, Revisions Requested, American Economic Journal: Economic Policy
+SSRN Download, Conditionally Accepted, American Economic Journal: Economic Policy

 Konda, Laura, Elena Patel, and Nathan Seegert, "Tax Enforcement and the Intended and Unintended Consequences of Information Disclosure"

 Contreras, Juan, Elena Patel, and Ignez Tristao "Production Factors, Productivity Dynamics, and Quality Growth as Determinants of Healthcare Spending Growth in U.S. Hospitals"

 Hines, James R., Elena Patel, Nathan Seegert, and Matthew Smith, "Best of the Corporate Bunch."

 Heim, Bradley, Ithai Lurie, Elena Patel, and Shanthi Ramnath, "Does ACA Coverage Provide Safety Net Protection During Recessions?
 Evidence from the Covid-19 Shock"